Washington Homeowners Insurance Quotes

 - Retiree: If you're retired and older than 55, you could earn an automatic discount.

-The average Washington home insurance rate in March 2014 was $562.00.
-It appears that rates have decreased since February when average rates in Washington were around $600.00.
+The average Washington home insurance premium in October 2015 was $664.00.
+It appears that premiums have decreased since September when average premiums in Washington were around $667.00.
 This reflects the annual cost of a standard home policy and does not include flood insurance or earthquake insurance.

 Your neighbors' home insurance rates